methodicalcloud/everythingshouldbevirtual.com/_posts/2014/2014-01-27-vsphere-5-5-hp-smart-storage-administrator-cli.md

 ---
   title: vSphere 5.5 - HP Smart Storage Administrator CLI - Emulate SSD
   date: 2014-01-27 16:33:35
+excerpt: "So I was sitting around over the weekend and decided I wanted to mess around with vSAN in a non nested environment for a bit and started going over..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 So I was sitting around over the weekend and decided I wanted to mess around with vSAN in a non nested environment for a bit and started going